FairwindsOps/insights-docs/docs/technical-details/reports/cloud-costs.md

   # Credentials with AWS Access Keys:
   # The AWS credentials should come from the aws-costs-service-account created below.
   # We recommend creating the awscostssecret yourself and specify secretName, but you can
-  # also pass awsAccessKeyId and awsSecretAccessKey directly to the helm chart.
+  # also pass aws.accessKeyId and aws.secretAccessKey directly to the Helm chart (it will create the secret).
   secretName: awscostssecret

-# Credentials with IRSA:
+  # Credentials with IRSA (recommended for EKS): use serviceAccount.annotations instead of secretName.
   serviceAccount:
     annotations:
       eks.amazonaws.com/role-arn: arn:aws:iam::ACCOUNT_ID:role/IAM_ROLE_NAME
-    # tagkey is the key used to tag your nodes based on which cluster they belong to
   tagkey: kubernetes_cluster
-  # tagvalue is the value used for this particular cluster
   tagvalue: staging
+  # format: "standard" or "focus" (FOCUS uses FinOps schema; for EKS FOCUS, tagkey can default to aws:eks:cluster-name)
+  format: standard
+  days: 5
   aws:
+    # If using access keys instead of secretName/IRSA, set accessKeyId and secretAccessKey (chart creates the secret).
-    awsAccessKeyId: ''
+    accessKeyId: ''
-    awsSecretAccessKey: ''
+    secretAccessKey: ''
-    # tagprefix is prefix AWS CUR adds to your tag key to create a new column at Athena column
     tagprefix: 'resource_tags_user_'  # if not user custom tag, value should be resource_tags_
     region: us-east-1
     database: athena_cur_database